PlexSheep/grrsmp/docs/devlog.md

 Also, since I'm a night person, I will count sessions continuing into the next day as part of the previous one.
 It's just more convenient that way.

+## 2025-09-19 (plexsheep)

+### Progress

+- Thought about the software architecture.
+What we have is crap and makes deadlocks and bugs easy.

+### Decisions

+- Decided on the 3 domain layout: Network domain, Application domain, Ui Domain.
+- The domains communicate with specific interfaces only: Commands and events.
+Commands go down and events go up.
+- Application domain goes into a client crate.
+All clients may use the client domain and simply program another Ui domain, as clients mostly need to do the same.

+### Notes

+- I did the refactoring of client and core.
+No idea how to implement the system with the ui domain though.

 ## 2025-09-16 (plexsheep)

 ### Progress